🔒

 The current implementation of workspace tags within HCP Terraform doesn’t match the mental model of our large customers.

-Terraform Cloud supports ā€œTagsā€ both in the product and as an object in the Terraform configuration's cloud block.
-Tags were introduced to help users organize, correlate, and filter Workspaces—the core resource in Terraform Cloud.
-However, the current single-value tag format is limited.
-While it's useful for basic filtering (as appreciated by app developers, it doesn't meet the more advanced needs of platform engineers, who manage infrastructure at scale.
-To understand this gap, let’s explore the platform engineer’s journey and where the current tagging system falls short.
+Terraform Cloud supports “Tags” both in the product and as an object in the Terraform configuration's cloud block.
+Tags were introduced to help users organize, correlate, and filter Workspaces, the core resource in Terraform Cloud.
+But single-value tags only go so far.
+They work for basic filtering, which app developers appreciate, but they don't meet the needs of platform engineers managing infrastructure at scale.

 CURRENT BEHAVIOR